ctp-eos/ctp-eos-iso-template/README.md

 ## 🛸 About CTP Energy Science

-**CTP Energy Science** is a revolutionary scientific framework exploring **hyper-spatial energy systems, quantum material interactions, and extraterrestrial technology integration**.
+**CTP Energy Science** is a revolutionary scientific framework exploring **hyper-spatial energy systems, postquantum (non)material interactions, and extraterrestrial technology integration**.
 Learn more at [www.ctp-energy.com].